-Aerators are located at the tip of household faucets and have a screen that may collect particles and sediment (mineral or rust buildup).
-Fully remove and clean aerators every three months, and install new aerators annually.
-Aerators are available at your local hardware store.
+Aerators are located at the tip of household faucets and have a screen to collect particles and sediment.
+Remove and clean aerators monthly and replace annually - aerators are available at your local hardware store.

-- 1. Gather an old toothbrush and a bowl of white vinegar.
-You may also need a wrench. - 2.
-Cover sink drain to prevent losing any aerator parts. - 3.
-Unscrew the aerator gently and separate the individual parts: rubber washer, aerator with screen, and aerator housing. - 4.
-Soak the parts in white vinegar for a few minutes. - 5.
-Scrub aerator screen and other parts with the toothbrush to remove any particles. - 6.
-Install a new aerator if any parts are in poor condition or if the rubber washer is disintegrated. - 7.
-Reassemble the aerator parts and screw aerator onto faucet. - 8.
+- I. Unscrew the aerator.
+You may need a wrench. - 2.
+Separate the individual parts. - 3.
+Remove any sediment (mineral or rust build up) on the screen and other parts.
+If necessary, soak the parts in white vinegar for a few minutes and scrub with a brush. - 4.
+If the aerator is in poor condition or the rubber washer is disintegrated, install a new aerator. - 5.
+Reassemble the aerator parts and screw on faucet. - 6.
 Repeat process for all household faucets.
-All faucets should have an aerator installed, except for faucets with mounted filters attached to the tap.
+All faucets should have an aerator installed unless you have a faucet-mount filter installed at the tap.